 Target Enrollment portfolios are designed for college savers.
 You pick the date your student will be graduating from high school and over time the investments go from more aggressive to more stable.

 For more information about Target Date Portfolios, view the blog article: Three Things to Know About: Target Enrollment Portfolios.

 Contributions may be made online at Virginia529.com or by check, electronic bank transfer or direct deposit (please consult your employer regarding direct deposit policies).

 First, get to know Invest529 and your portfolio options by reading the Program Description.
 Once you’re ready, click on Open an Account at the top of any page to gather the information you need to get started.
 After you create an online user profile, you can complete the application for Invest529.
 To open a CollegeAmerica account, contact your financial advisor or visit americanfunds.com.

-Any non-retirement investment or savings account may affect eligibility.
-For accounts owned by parents and dependent students, the Free Application for Federal Student Aid (FAFSA) assesses 529 assets at a maximum of 5.64 percent of the value when calculating the Expected Family Contribution (EFC) for financial aid eligibility.
+Like any non-retirement investment or savings, 529 accounts may affect eligibility for need-based financial aid – however, the impact is minimal.
+For accounts owned by parents and dependent students, the Free Application for Federal Student Aid (FAFSA) assesses 529 assets at about 5.64 percent of the value when calculating the Student Aid Index (SAI) for financial aid eligibility.
 Accounts owned by other parties will impact eligibility differently.
 For more information, consult studentaid.gov or an educational financial aid advisor.

 Yes.
 Accounts can be closed at any time.
 Keep in mind that earnings that are not used for qualified higher education expenses are subject to a 10 percent federal tax penalty (with certain exceptions for death, disability and scholarships), plus federal and state income taxes on the earnings reportable on the taxpayer’s return, and the recapture of any Virginia tax deduction previously taken on the amount of the cancellation or refund.